 Educational attainment for children in care is significantly lower than their non-looked after peers.
-Our Education Service aims to close this gap and ensure that the children in our care
+Our Education Service aims to close this gap and ensure that the children in our care receive the best possible education.

-TACT's Head of Education works with Virtual schools, advocating solely for the child's interests and ensuring that the most appropriate
+TACT's Head of Education works with Virtual School Heads, as well as Supervising Social Workers, Local Authority Social Workers and schools, advocating solely for the child's interests and ensuring that the most appropriate resolution is found to the issue in question.